cdklabs/cdk-ssm-documents/API.md

 (Required) API Params to submit with the request to the api.

-You may include variables which will be substitued for inputs during step execution as such {{INPUT}}
+You may include variables which will be substitued for inputs during step execution as such {{ INPUT }}

 ---